How To Turn Off iMessage On Your Mac

 This will mute notifications from Messages app so new iMessage notifications wont’ pop-up on your screen.

-Here you can also change settings like which type of notification (None, Banners, Alerts) are displayed and then if you want sounds or other notifications options enabled.
+In addition to muting iMessage notifications, this is where you can also change settings like which type of notification (None, Banners, Alerts) are displayed and then if you want sounds or other notifications options enabled or disabled.

 How to Silence iMessage Notifications on Mac